 But I would recommend using it primarily on your computer because the mobile versions are just the ripped versions of the computer versions.

 #4.
 My1Login doesn’t offer any security audit report, but they do have an in-house password strength checker to analyze different passwords.

 It’s available on the main website so that anyone can use it to check their password strength.

 #5.
 Users can launch a site or app right from within the software in a single click using the Single Sign-On (SSO) feature.

 #1.
 Even though My1Login is a prestigious name in the identity and access management industry, it lacks many key features that even a free tool can offer.

-For example, you can’t store or share anything like card details, addresses, or secure notes in the vault.
+For example, you can’t store or share any sensitive data like card details, addresses, or secure notes in the encrypted vault.
 And can’t access it while you’re offline.